spring-fever/spring-fever/README.md

 <p align="center"> i joke around and talk too much, please let me know if you are uncomfortable and if theres something about me or my personality that you do not like. i will change my behavior accordingly without question. i'd like if you be direct about it too! communication is key

-<p align="center "> i am very c+h friendly! if you see me alone, feel free to come over! but if im with friends, please ask.
+<p align="center "> i am very c+h friendly; if you see me alone, feel free to come over! but if im with friends, please ask.

 <p align="center"> i don't mind inspo, whether light or heavy, just please ask beforehand! what i dont like is when you're a complete obvious copy of my pony